 Parent and Student Handbook

-All students attending DICE must follow the policies as listed in the Youth Programs Student and Parent/Guardian Handbook.
+All students attending DICE must follow the policies as listed in the K-12 Family Handbook.
 Read the program policies prior to the beginning of classes.

 For a complete listing of class dates, see Calendar to learn more.